stack-rs/rattan/guide/src/ref/packet-log.md

 # Packet Log

-The packet log contains the following binary files:
+The Rattan packet log contains the following binary files:

 - A `.flow` file, which contains a basic describe of all (recognized) flows processed by Rattan.
 - A `.rtl` file, which contains a compressed record of the packets in those flows.